Xenon8778/scSGS/README.md

 # scSGS [Under Development]
-single-cell Stochastic Gene Silencing - A method to study gene function using natural stochasticity in gene expression
+Single-cell Stochastic Gene Silencing - A method to study gene function using the natural stochasticity in gene expression.

+The scripts for preprocessing and analyzing publicly available datasets are in the '/scripts' folder.

 # Install scSGS
 ```R